enzo-project/enzo-e/doc/source/devel/param.rst

 - The root parameter-path is specified during the construction of a :cpp:class:`!ParameterAccessor` instance and cannot be changed over the lifetime of the instance.

-  - The immutable nature of the root parameter-path this property is a feature: whenever a :cpp:class:`!ParameterAccessor` instance is passed to a function, you ALWAYS know that the root parameter-path is unchanged (without needing to check the helper function's implementation).
+  - The immutable nature of the root parameter-path is a feature: whenever a :cpp:class:`!ParameterAccessor` instance is passed to a function, you ALWAYS know that the root parameter-path is unchanged (without needing to check the helper function's implementation).

   - If a developer is ever tempted to mutate the root-path, they should just initialize a new :cpp:class:`!ParameterAccessor` (since the instances are lightweight)